 You can’t come to Italy without first knowing how to say hello when you meet someone.
-And to do so, you need to take an important aspect into consideration:
+And to do so, you need to remember something important:

-Italians mark the difference between formal and informal situations.
+when speaking Italian, you have to mark the difference between formal and informal register.

-BUONGIORNO → it’s the greeting used during the day in formal situations.
-You can use “buongiorno” with people you have just met or you barely know, with your teachers and with strangers.
+BUONGIORNO → you can use buongiorno during the day and in formal contexts.
+You can also use it with people you have just met or you barely know, with your teachers and with strangers.

-BUONASERA → “buonasera” is used during the evening in formal situations.
-Like “buongiorno”, it needs to be used with people you are not intimate with.
+BUONASERA → buonasera is used during the evening in formal situations.
+Like buongiorno, you need to use it with people you are not intimate with.

 SALVE → the greeting that ‘saves’ you.
-You can use it when you want to be polite but not too formal, according to the context.
-Like “ciao”, “salve” is used both during the day and the evening, but with people you are not intimate with when you don’t want to sound too formal.
+You can use salve when you want to be polite but not too formal, according to the context.
+Like ciao, salve is used both during the day and the evening, but with people you are not intimate with when you don’t want to sound too formal.

 Now that you know how to say hello in Italian, I would like to give you a small and simple exercise: